sindresorhus/p-waterfall/readme.md

 Type: `Iterable<Function>`

 Functions are expected to return a value.
-If a Promise is returned, it's awaited before continuing with the next task.
+If a `Promise` is returned, it's awaited before continuing with the next task.

 #### initialValue

-Type: `any`
+Type: `unknown`

 Value to use as `previousValue` in the first task.